 I find listening through headphones is most effective for stress relief.
 While the music is helpful no matter how you listen, I think the subtler elements of the songs can't be heard well with speakers.

 Not all healing music is equally effective.
 Many CDs are marketed as tools for relaxation without any real basis for that claim.
 The composers listed here have extensively studied music and researched its effects on the brain and body.
 Their compositions are created using knowledge gleaned from years of research and testing.

-Even so, music is a personal preference and some artists will appeal to you more than others.
-It's important to find songs that are both relaxing and enjoyable, because otherwise you won't listen to them on a regular basis.
+Even so, music is a personal preference, and some artists will appeal to you more than others.
+It's important to find songs that are both relaxing and enjoyable because otherwise, you won't listen to them on a regular basis.
 The following CDs came from boxed collections of healing music, and there were some artists in each set that didn't appeal to me.
 Those discs are no longer in my collection.
-I've owned the following discs for more than 10 years and I still find them effective for anxiety relief.
+I've owned the following discs for more than ten years, and I still find them effective for anxiety relief.

 - Sound Medicine: Music for Brainwave Massage by Dr. Jeffrey Thompson features two 30-minute tracks which move you towards a meditative state, although you don't have to listen to both tracks to experience the calming effects.
 I find these songs very helpful and sometimes listen to this album at night to help me sleep.
 It's good for stilling a restless mind.
 (Dr. Thompson's music has been the most helpful to me overall; I own more of his albums than any other artist.)

 - Wind & Mountain by Deuter is so good that I bought a second copy after a friend lost my original disc!
 I love the use of natural sounds like ocean waves and birdsong in the compositions.
 I listen to this album several times a week.